- Research & Publications

 EC 171 Topics in Industrial Organization.
 New and recent developments in industrial organization.
 The theory of the firm and its organization in the context of transaction costs, agency costs, and property rights.
 Vertical integration, vertical restrictions, tie-in sales, and informational topics such as advertising and disclosure.
 Prerequisites: Economics 11 and 170.

 EC 174 Advertising and Imperfect Competition.
 (Effective Spring 2020 and beyond: Fulfills Quantitative Elective Requirement.)
 An analytical course that focuses on how advertising affects consumer demand, firm rivalry, two-sided platforms and market efficiency.
 The formal objective of the course is to give students an exposure to how economists view the role of advertising in a market economy by presenting key economic models of advertising, empirical research on advertising and when relevant case studies.
 Prerequisites: Economics 11 and either Economics 13 or ES 56.
+This can count as an elective with Ec 16 or Ec 18 or Ec 107 as a prerequisite.

 EC 175 Economics of Management and Strategy.
 Application of economic reasoning to strategic aspects of management decision-making.
 The centrality of game theory in a firm's strategic choices; bargaining and negotiation; the determination of the vertical and horizontal boundaries of the firm; strategic commitment; dynamic pricing rivalry; entry and exit; the origins, creation, and maintenance of competitive advantage.
 Prerequisite: Economics 11, or consent.